 Voice: The song is high buzzy bee-buzz-buzz-buzz with the first note higher than the rest.

-Habitat: Golden-winged Warblers breed in second growth areas with patches of shrubs, scattered trees, and grassy ground cover such as abandoned pastures and shrubby fields, old shrubby strip-mine benches, and rarely clear cuts.
-They winter in mixed species flocks with resident and other migrants in the canopy of tropical forests.
+Habitat: Golden-winged Warblers breed in second-growth areas with patches of shrubs, scattered trees, and grassy ground cover.
+Abandoned pastures and shrubby fields, old shrubby strip-mine benches, and rarely clear cuts are some places you can find these birds.
+The birds winter in mixed species flocks with residents and other migrants in the canopy of tropical forests.

 Diet: Primarily insects.

 Nesting and reproduction: Males arrive on the breeding territory 2 to 7 days before the females.
 Pairs form shortly after the females arrive.
 Where the range overlaps, Golden-wings will sometimes hybridize with Blue-winged Warblers.

 Clutch Size: Usually 5 eggs, with a range of 3 to 6 eggs.

 Incubation: The female incubates the eggs for 10 to 11 days.